APogue/APogue.github.io/projects/codebook.md

 - **`student_tone`**
   How students speak (attitude / rhetorical style), judges emotional flavor rather than facts
-  → `Accusatory`, `Conciliatory`, `Defensive`, `Escalatory`, `Mobilizing`, `Solidarity`, `combination`
+  → `accusatory`, `conciliatory`, `defensive`, `escalatory`, `mobilizing`, `solidarity`, `combination`
-  - `Accusatory` → Directly blames or attributes wrongdoing to another group or actor e.g. “Admin has failed…”, “they targeted us…”
+  - `accusatory` → Directly blames or attributes wrongdoing to another group or actor e.g. “Admin has failed…”, “they targeted us…”
-  - `Conciliatory` → Seeks compromise, reconciliation, or mutual understanding e.g. “We welcome dialogue…”, “let’s find common ground…”
+  - `conciliatory` → Seeks compromise, reconciliation, or mutual understanding e.g. “We welcome dialogue…”, “let’s find common ground…”
-  - `Defensive` → Justifies the group’s own actions or counters criticism e.g. “We acted within policy…”, “mischaracterized by media…”
+  - `defensive` → Justifies the group’s own actions or counters criticism e.g. “We acted within policy…”, “mischaracterized by media…”
-  - `Escalatory` → Signals heightened confrontation or calls for stronger action e.g. “We will occupy…”, “no peace until…”
+  - `escalatory` → Signals heightened confrontation or calls for stronger action e.g. “We will occupy…”, “no peace until…”
-  - `Mobilizing` → Explicit calls to collective action or protest e.g. “Join us at…”, “walkout tomorrow at 12 PM”
+  - `mobilizing` → Explicit calls to collective action or protest e.g. “Join us at…”, “walkout tomorrow at 12 PM”
-  - `Solidarity` → Expresses support for another group’s cause without leading the narrative e.g. “We stand with…”, “in solidarity with…”
+  - `solidarity` → Expresses support for another group’s cause without leading the narrative e.g. “We stand with…”, “in solidarity with…”
   - `combination` → Exhibits multiple tones in distinct parts of the response
 <br><br>
 - **`institutional_positioning`**